CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Training Dataset Generation Algorithm

-The synthetic dataset introduced in Section~\ref{sec:synth_data} comprises one million valid Python CadQuery code snippets, generated through an automated pipeline leveraging PythonOCC~\cite{opencascade} and CadQuery~\cite{cadquery}.
-The generation process consists of two primary components: (1) a sketch profile generator (Algorithm~\ref{alg:sketch-generation}) that creates valid 2D sketches, and (2) a CAD model generator (Algorithm~\ref{alg:cad-generation}) that produces 3D CAD models from these sketches.
+In Section~3.2, the procedurally generated training dataset is presented.
+The main advantage of generating data over using the existing DeepCAD dataset for training is that the algorithm allows full control over the amount of data as well as the features and design patterns that the network is exposed to during training.
+We generate one million valid Python CadQuery code snippets, through an automated pipeline leveraging PythonOCC~\cite{opencascade} and CadQuery~\cite{cadquery}.
+The generation process consists of two primary components: (1) a sketch profile generator (\Cref{alg:sketch-generation}) that creates valid 2D sketches, and (2) a CAD model generator (\Cref{alg:cad-generation}) that produces 3D CAD models from these sketches.

 The sketch generation process combines primitive shapes (circles and rectangles) through boolean operations (union and cut).
 From each generated sketch, we extract the primitives (lines, arcs, and circles) from both inner and outer loops.
-Finally, the validity of the generated sketch is ensured through multiple verification steps, including checking that loops do not intersect and verifying that each primitive has a length greater than zero.
+The validity of the generated sketch is ensured through multiple verification steps, including verifying that loops do not intersect, and each primitive has a length greater than zero.
+Finally, we ensure that the randomly generated CAD code has not previously been generated using the duplicate detection protocol outlined in~\cite{xu2022skexgen}.
+This ensures that each sample in the dataset is unique.

 The CAD model generation procedure extrudes the validated sketches and combines them through union operations.
 The planes on which the sketches lie are randomly generated by choosing one of the three canonical planes translated by a random amount.
 Each resulting model undergoes normalization to fit within a unit bounding box centered at the origin.
-The parameters are quantized so that coordinates of any point on the CAD surface is within the range $-50$ to $50$ with a minimum resolution of $1$ unit.
+The parameters are quantized so that the coordinates of any point on the CAD surface are within the range $-100$ to $100$ with a minimum resolution of $1$ unit.
 We then simplify the sequence using higher level abstractions (rectangle, box, and cylinder) by considering the sequence parameters.
-Our validation framework includes verification of the absence of inner parts and successful compilation of the generated code from parsing the generated parameters.
+Our validation framework verifies that a generated code $w$ executes without errors ($\phi_{\text{syn}}$).
+Furthermore, we check that the executed code produces a geometric valid CAD model ($\phi_{\text{cad}}$) using the \texttt{BRepCheck\_Analyzer} function from PythonOCC as in~\cite{wu2021deepcad}.
+Invalid models are excluded from the dataset.